-(X* = ECDIS only)
+)

 Table A-5-1 – S-100 Readiness Levels

 Level 1: Contains the minimum amount of components needed to commence the development of test datasets and system prototypes.
 This should be considered the final stage of development before demonstration begins, and would typically be Edition 1.0.0 of a Product Specification.